 If you have installed the operating system of your Raspberry PI on a 32GB SD card, the image of this SD card will also be 32GB in size.

-You can check whether the connected drive is correctly mounted and available by entering the command
+You can check whether the connected drive is mounted correctly and available by entering the command

 df -h